hrossman/pymsm/paper.md

 `PyMSM` is a Python package for fitting multi-state models, with a simple API which allows user-defined models, predictions at a single or population sample level, and various statistical summaries and figures.
 Features of this software include:
 \begin{itemize}
     \item Fitting competing risks and multi-stated models based on various types of survival analysis (time-to-event) such as Cox proportional hazards models or machine learning models, while taking into account right censoring, competing events, recurrent events, left truncation, and time-dependent covariates.
-Number of states in the model, and the possible transitions between them will be determined by the user, as well as the number of competing risks when fitting a competing risks model.
+The number of states in the model, and the possible transitions between them will be determined by the user, as well as the number of competing risks when fitting a competing risks model.
     \item Running Monte-carlo simulations (in parallel computation) for paths emitted by the trained model and extracting various summary statistics and plots.
     \item Loading or configuring a pre-defined model and generating simulated multi-state survival data in terms of random paths using model parameters, which could be highly useful as a research tool.
     \item Modularity and compatibility for different time-to-event models such as Survival Forests and other custom ML models provided by the user.